autogalkin/robotfindskitten/README.md

 - utfcpp
 - range-v3

-### Getting notepadgame
+### Getting robotfindskitten

-Please note that the notepadgame depends on a scintilla submodule.
+Please note that the robotfindskitten depends on a scintilla submodule.
 The simplest way to clone it is:
 ```
-git clone --recurse-submodules -j8 git@github.com:autogalkin/notepadgame.git
+git clone --recurse-submodules -j8 git@github.com:autogalkin/robotfindskitten.git
 ```

 ### Build